Epithelium: Basement membrane

 The basal surface of epithelial tissue rests on a basement membrane and the free/apical surface faces body fluid or outside.
 The basement membrane acts as a scaffolding on which epithelium can grow and regenerate after injuries.
 Epithelial tissue has a nerve supply, but no blood supply and must be nourished by substances diffusing from the blood vessels in the underlying tissue.
 The basement membrane acts as a selectively permeable membrane that determines which substances will be able to enter the epithelium.

 The basal lamina is made up of laminin (glycoproteins) secreted by epithelial cells.
 The reticular lamina beneath the basal lamina is made up of collagen proteins secreted by connective tissue.

 Cell junctions

 Cell junctions are especially abundant in epithelial tissues.
-They consist of protein complexes and provide contact between neighbouring cells, between a cell and the extracellular matrix, or they build up the paracellular barrier of epithelia and control the paracellular transport.
+They regulate interactions between neighbouring cells or between a cell and the extracellular matrix or contribute to the paracellular barrier of epithelia and regulate paracellular transport.

-Cell junctions are the contact points between plasma membrane and tissue cells.
-There are mainly 5 different types of cell junctions: tight junctions, adherens junctions, desmosomes, hemidesmosomes, and gap junctions.